aTasja/Radio2/README.md

 - Create Notification for top bar.

 ### ---EditActivity class---  <br/>
-- Launch edit screen for result.
+- Launches edit screen.<br/>
-- Allow to enter new or change existing title and stram as new or in plase of selected radio station.
+- Allows to enter new or change existing title and stram as new or in plase of selected radio station.
-- If stream is valid and title and stream are unique for the database, radio station will be passed to MainActivity as result for saving it in database.
-If so EditActivity will be destroyed.
+- If stream is valid and title and stream are unique for all app, radio station will be saved in database and MainActivity will starts again.
 - Otherwice or if title or URL is empty user will see appropriate toast message and stay in the same screen.

 ### ---RadioRecord class---  <br/>